Lethja/Newth/Watcom/README.md

 > Tip: `wcc`, `wlink` & `wmake` should now be valid commands
 > if this isn't the case check the directories in the script and modify them as necessary.

+> Tip: Open Watcom for DOS is built with DOS4GW extender which prints its copyright notice every time a program starts.
+> This can get particular nuisance in where the copyright notice will print continuously.
+> Run `SET DOS4G=QUIET` to prevent the DOS4GW copyright notice from being displayed every time a command runs.

 ## Configuring Watt32 for linking with Newth

 Newth on DOS depends on Watt32.
 The Watt32s folder should be extracted on symlinked